HaydenJM/ACC-RPM-Monitor/docs/SECURITY.md

   **Do not** create a public GitHub issue for security vulnerabilities.
 Instead:

-  1. Email your vulnerability report to: security@yourproject.com (or provide your contact method)
+  1. Email your vulnerability report to: haydenmadden.j@gmail.com
   2. Include detailed information about the vulnerability:
      - Description of the vulnerability
      - Steps to reproduce